SJ0769/Obsidian-Notes-SJ/content/Logic/Tarski's theory of truth.md

 Logical foundations (i.e., set theory, category theory, topoi theory, propositional calculus) may interpret each other, although in the framework of a Tarski hierarchy does not allow this circularity.
 $\to$ The meta-language presupposes the object language, that is, it is assumed to exist, the Tarski hierarchy framework itself is 'linear', although in reality, mathematics (as defined by mathematicians) is often defined circularly (we define other foundational theories from each other).
 Rather than a circular bottom, it is more like we cannot pin down mathematics on a solid foundation, we presuppose the metatheory to justify the object language, but to justify the metatheory we must first presuppose and justify the meta-metatheory.
 It can be seen that this devolves into an infinite process (due to an infinite Tarski hierarchy) with no proper starting point.

+## Other
+**Curry's Paradox:** A semantic paradox which arises when considering a conditional statement of the form $\varphi=\varphi\to \psi$  ("if it is the case that , then ") for  and $\psi$ are sentences in the language.
+This paradox doesn't directly rely on a self-contradictory statement, but rather claiming that the truth of an arbitrary sentence.
+This paradox is also blocked by Tarski's framework since the statement still requires a truth predicate (which the object language cannot define) as the sentence $\varphi$ = "if it is the case that $\varphi$, then $\psi$" is equivalent to "if this sentence is true, then $\psi$."
 ## References:
 - [[Tarski and kripke theory of truth.pdf]]
 - [[Tarski Hierarchy.pdf]]